servo/blog.servo.org/README.md

 # blog.servo.org

-This is the servo blog, to which [servo.org](https://github.com/servo/servo.org) currently redirects.
+This is code for the servo blog: http://blog.servo.org

 # Contributing